netlify/gotrue-js/README.md

 ### GoTrue configuration

 APIUrl: The absolute path of the GoTrue endpoint.
-To find the `APIUrl`, go to `Identity` page in your Netlify site dashboard.
+To find the `APIUrl`, go to `Identity` page of your Netlify site dashboard.

 audience(optional): `audience` is one of the pre-defined [JWT payload](https://tools.ietf.org/html/rfc7519#section-4.1.3) claims.
+It's an optional attribute which is set to be empty by default.
 If you were hosting your own identity service and wanted to support [multitenancy](https://en.wikipedia.org/wiki/Multitenancy), you would need `audience` to separate the users.
-Otherwise just leave it empty by default.

-setCookie(optional): `false` by default.
-If you wish to use the `remember me` functionality, set the value to be `true`.
+setCookie(optional): set to be `false` by default.
+If you wish to implement the `remember me` functionality, set the value to be `true`.

 ### Error handling

 If an error occurs during the request, the promise may be rejected with an Error, `HTTPError`, `TextHTTPError`, or `JSONHTTPError`.
 See [micro-api-client-lib error types](https://github.com/netlify/micro-api-client-lib#class-httperror-extends-error).

-## Authentication methods
+## Authentication examples

 ### Create a new user